enderandpeter/wpgithooks/README.md

 `post-checkout` runs the `install.sh` script that uses `get-wp-addons.php` to read plugin and theme setup configuration from the `wp-addons.php` in the repo's working directory.
 It also expects a single SQL file in the `.db` folder to have a filename for a key naming one of your wp-sites.
 It then uses wp-cli to load the database from the file and then searches for the old site URL and replaces it with the `deploy` site URL.

 For multisite, the `wp-config.php` is searched for the new (`deploy`) site name and replaces it with the URL for the current SQL file's site name.
-When the site's database is being restored from the SQL file in `.db`, then the URL for the SQL file's site name must be present in `wp-config.php` in order for wp-cli's search-replace of the database to succeed.
-The wp-cli tool expects `wp-config.php` to match the site defined in the database.
+Before the database search and replace runs, the SQL file needs the old URL in wp-config.php.
+This is because the old site will still be defined in the database and wp-cli will think that the wp-config.php with the new site name is not for the current database.
 After the database gets the new site name, `post-checkout` sets `wp-config.php` to the new site name, completing the setup.

 `wp-addons.example.php` is an example configuration file for defining the themes and plugins to be managed for your site. `install.sh` will copy it to `wp-addons.php` in the main project if that file does not already exist.

 `wp-cli.yml` is a configuration file for wp-cli that makes sure the `.htaccess` file is actually recreated.

+`setup.bat` will setup the git hooks into the WordPress uploads folder on Windows.
+The `_WORDPRESS_DIR` environment variable can be set to the location of the WordPress directory, or it can be entered when prompted.
+The script will create softlinks for the hooks and copy the example scripts to their main locations.

+__Note__:  The scripts may not be linked correctly if you use msysgit's `ln` instead of CMD's `mklink`.

+`setup.sh` will setup the git hooks in the WordPress upload directory on Linux. `functions.sh` will be called beforehand to set the `WORDPRESS_DIR` environment variable to the
+WordPress directory.

 ## Linking to project
 You may find it useful to create soft links from the scripts to your project's `.git/hooks` directory, whereas some files should be copied to your project's `.setup` directory.
-You can do so with the following:
+The `setup` scripts will do this, but you can also do so with the following:

 ### Windows
     mklink \path\to\wp-content\uploads\.git\hooks\get-wp-addons.php \path\to\wpgithooks\get-wp-addons.php